 - Do one of the following:

-- In the Script Editor view, click the Import Scripts button.
+- In the Script Editor toolbar, click on Import Script.

-- From the Script Editor menu, select File > Import Script.
+- In the top-left corner of the Script Editor view, click on the Menu button and select File > Import Script.